TPS 9-1-1 Call Centre

 When calling 9-1-1 or the administration line, the safety of the public and responding personnel are first priority, therefore a series of questions will be asked depending on the exact emergency.
 The question/answer information is of the utmost importance so that the appropriate emergency service can be dispatched appropriately.
 Other information may also be required including your name, date of birth, address, and call back number.

 Role of Communication Operators

-The role of comm ops in the Taber Police Service is highly varied and requires the ability to perform a multitude of tasks at one time, as they are quite often the only person in the office at any given time.
-They are in constant contact with the field and know where all on-duty officers are located at all times.
+The role of comm ops in the Taber Police Service is highly varied and requires the ability to perform a multitude of tasks at one time, as they are quite often the only dispatcher on duty at any given time.
+They are in constant contact with the field and know where all on-duty officers and fire crews are located at all times.

-Messages and descriptors are transmitted through the use of numeric and alphabetic coded signals in order to maintain maximum efficiency, minimizing airtime, and for the safety of our members.
+Information is transmitted to the field through the use of numeric and alphabetic coded signals in order to maintain maximum efficiency, minimizing airtime, and for the safety of our members.